arangodb/docs/oasis/deployments.md

 [create a regular deployment](#how-to-create-a-new-deployment) and change it to a private endpoint deployment afterwards.

-The deployment will not be reachable from the internet anymore, other than via the Oasis dashboard to administrate it.
+The deployment will not be exposed to public internet anymore, other than via the Oasis dashboard to administrate it.
 To revert it to a public deployment, please contact the support team via __Request help__ in the help menu.